Sambhav-Gautam/bioplanner/README.md

 # Bioplanner
-Repo for BioPlanner: Automatic Evaluation of LLMs on Protocol Planning in Biology https://arxiv.org/abs/2310.10632
+Forked Repo for BioPlanner With some Replication and some stats in the fodler: Automatic Evaluation of LLMs on Protocol Planning in Biology https://arxiv.org/abs/2310.10632

 # Prerequisites
 - Conda (https://conda.io/projects/conda/en/latest/user-guide/install/macos.html#install-macos-silent)